 Instead, when you trade a CFD, you are agreeing to exchange the difference in the price of an asset from the point at which the contract is opened to when it is closed.
 One of the main benefits of CFD trading is that you can speculate on price movements in either direction, with the profit or loss you make depends on the extent to which your forecast is correct.

 Continue reading or start trading and notice what is a CFD and how does it work in real-time with virtual funds.
-Use code WELCOME20 at registration to get a FREE $20 welcome bonus.
+Join our online trading course and learn how to master CFD trading.

 Short and long CFD trading explained